MOJSN/galston/README.md

 * altered the colours of the particles to represent which bucket they fall in - blue to red - to represent the idea of hotter/colder outcomes
 * added stop/go buttons for the looping so that all the CPU isn't consumed
 * added clear button to remove existing balls
+* added a slider to tip the box

 This is not the finest example of my programming skills!
 It is a fast modification of code developed in a training video - but, hey!
 It works!

 You can see it working on the GitHub pages here https://mojsn.github.io/galston/

-Note:
-* to change the angle add an 'angle' parameter to the URL (in degrees), e.g. https://mojsn.github.io/galston/index.html?angle=10
-* to change the angle or restart you have to refresh the page

-Improvements that could be made:
-* a slider to rotate the box in real-time
+You can start the simultation at a given angle using the parameter: https://mojsn.github.io/galston/?angle=7